 Distribution and Status

-The Brown Hare is a UK Biodiversity Action Plan Priority Species and is included on the Scottish Biodiversity List, meaning it is a priority species for conservation action in Scotland.
+The brown hare is a UK Biodiversity Action Plan Priority Species and appears on the Scottish Biodiversity List, highlighting its importance for conservation action in Scotland.

 How can you help?